london-c/ShareThisDomain/notes.md

 Tasks (✔):
  * Do all CSS ❌
  * Do all of the index ❌
- * JS for sharing ❌
- * Name and domain name that are available ❌
+ * Find a name and domain name that are available ❌
  * All under allocated time (1H) ❌
  * Get GitHub working ✔
  * Get VSCode Live Sharing to work ✔

-Commits:
- * How it works: Leave a message here to commit and a commit message
- * Ex: "* Commit 1: Added new title"
- * Commit 1: First Commit
+ * Push first commit ✔